-Karin Bliznik, from Brockton, Massachusetts, joined the Saint Louis Symphony Orchestra as Principal Trumpet in September 2013.
-Prior to joining the SLSO, Karin held the Associate Principal position in the Atlanta Symphony as well as Principal positions with the Santa Fe Opera, Charlotte Symphony, and the Charleston Symphony.
+Karin Bliznik, from Brockton, Massachusetts, joined the Grammy Award winning Saint Louis Symphony Orchestra as Principal Trumpet in September 2013.
+Prior to joining the SLSO, she held the Associate Principal position in the Atlanta Symphony as well as Principal positions with the Santa Fe Opera, Charlotte Symphony, and the Charleston Symphony.

 Karin is a brass coach with the National Youth Orchestra of the United States of America through Carnegie Hall’s Weill Music Institute in New York City.
 She has also spent several of her summers teaching and performing at the Aspen Music Festival and School.
 This past summer, Karin joined faculty at the National Orchestra Institute as well as the New England Virtual Trumpet Seminar.
 Continuing the tradition of classical music by educating the next generation is a life-long goal.
-In Atlanta, Karin was an artist-in-residence at Kennesaw State University, and on faculty for the Talent Development Program and Atlanta Symphony Youth Orchestra, she continues that tradition as a brass coach of the Saint Louis Symphony Youth Orchestra and with St. Louis’ El Sistema “Orchestrating Diversity” program.
-Karin has appeared in performances and masterclasses at the National Brass Symposium, the National Trumpet Competition, and the International Trumpet Guild Conference, the Midwest Clinic International Band and Orchestra Conference, and the International Women's Brass Conference.
+In Atlanta, Karin was an artist-in-residence at Kennesaw State University, and on faculty for the Talent Development Program and Atlanta Symphony Youth Orchestra.
+She continues that tradition as a brass coach with the Saint Louis Symphony Youth Orchestra and has worked with St. Louis’ El Sistema “Orchestrating Diversity” program.
+Karin has appeared in performances and masterclasses at the National Brass Symposium, the National Trumpet Competition, the International Trumpet Guild Conference, the Midwest Clinic International Band and Orchestra Conference, and the International Women's Brass Conference.